 In recent years there has been a push by policymakers, regulators and financial service providers to increase consumer access to their credit information, including credit reports and credit scores.
 In November 2013, FICO joined this effort by launching the FICO Score "Open Access" initiative.
-Through this initiative, FICO partnered with financial institutions that purchase FICO Scores for use in risk management to make those scores available directly to the consumer, free of charge.
-As of January 2018, more than 250 million consumer credit and loan accounts in the US included free access to the FICO Scores used by lenders to manage those accounts.
+Through this initiative, institutions that purchase FICO Scores for use in risk management make those scores available directly to the consumer, free of charge.
+As of January 2018, FICO had partnered with 8 of the top 10 credit card issuers and more than 100 financial institutions including Bank of America, Wells Fargo, Chase and Citi, to provide free access to more than 250 million consumer credit and loan accounts in the US.5